OatMealXXII/Hotaru_VNEngine/README.md

 ### Using the Editor

+1 Open: Project > Project Settings... >> Plugins
-1. Open the "GN VN Story Editor" dock
+2. Open the **"Hotaru Visual Novel Story Editor"** dock
-2. Click "New" to create a story
+3. Click "New" to create a story
-3. Add nodes using the tree view
+4. Add nodes using the tree view
-4. Edit node properties in the node editor
+5. Edit node properties in the node editor
-5. Save your story as JSON
+6. Save your story as JSON

 ## 🔧 Configuration